Strategic Spatial Energy Planning (SSEP)

 The SSEP will provide a pathway for electricity and hydrogen generation and storage types, locations, capacities, and timings.
 This will be optimised for cost across demand and high-level network needs, as well as environmental, societal, and other spatial interests, to support the energy transition efficiently and securely.

-The plan will be based on different possible scenarios, taking into account what the public thinks, environmental concerns, and how different industries use land and sea.
+The plan will take into account what the public thinks, environmental concerns, and how different industries use land and sea.
 Future plans could also include other types of energy.

 The first SSEP will be a GB-wide plan, mapping potential zonal locations, quantities and types of electricity and hydrogen generation and storage.
 This will help accelerate and optimise the transition to clean, affordable and secure energy across GB.
 In taking a zonal approach to locations, the SSEP will not identify or recommend specific projects to be delivered.
 The SSEP works with and supports other important energy transition programmes, like the Centralised Strategic Network Plan (CSNP) and Regional Energy Strategic Plans (RESP).